The Cutting Edge

 How to Identify an Old Knife

-So, you picked up an awesome knife for $3 at a yard sale or your grandfather gave you his favorite blade and now you’re curious about what type of knife it is and what it’s worth.
+So, you picked up an awesome knife for $3 at a yard sale, or maybe your grandfather handed down his favorite blade, and now you’re curious about what it is — and what it’s worth.

 1. Find identifying marks or symbols